 In the late 1980s, Craig Hospital developed a survey to measure Societal Participation or Community Integration.
 What are these concepts?
 Basically, they are two terms that deal with the same thing: how well people with disabilities are able to function as members of their households, participants in their communities, and citizens of their world.
-People who have limitations in these areas, are said to be handicapped, or they have restrictions in their societal participation.
+People who have limitations in these areas, are said to be handicapped (old terminology), or they have restrictions in their societal participation (new terminology).
 These concepts go beyond mere physical independence; they go beyond activities of daily living and ambulation or pushing a wheelchair.
 Two people with very similar disabilities who even complete the same rehabilitation program can still be very different in how they function.
 They can differ not only in how independent they are, but also in how successful they are in such things as building relationships with others, making and keeping friends, finding and keeping a job, moving about their communities, being productive, and supporting themselves.
-In short, even if they have the same disabilities, one may be less handicapped than the other
+In short, even if they have the same disabilities, one may participate more than the other.

-The CHART survey measures six separate area of societal participation:
+The CHART survey measures six separate areas of societal participation:

 - Cognitive Independence

 - Social Integration